Wan-sdon-code/beyond-the-grades/README.md

 You can make plans and life can change them overnight.

-That's where I believe faith matters.
+That's where I believe **faith matters**.

-Faith doesn't mean doing nothing and hoping everything magically becomes okay.
+Faith doesn't mean doing nothing and waiting for God to fix everything.

 You still work.